 Table 22 (Appendix) shows how all 159 respondents answered to if their respective state and institution had a policy in place which specifically admits undocumented students.
 For the question, "Does your state have a policy that explicitly denies undocumented students from being admitted to your institution?" only 72 of the 159 responded.
-For the question, "Does your institution have a policy that explicitly denies undocumented students from being admitted to your institution?" only 104 of the 159 responded.
+For the question, "Does your institution have a policy that explicitly denies undocumented students from being admitted to your institution?" only 72 of the 159 responded.

 Table 22 illustrates 6.9 % of respondents in Policy Environment 5 answered their respective state did have a policy which would admit undocumented students, and 45.3% answered their respective state did not have a policy which would admit undocumented students.
 Respondents which did not know if their state had such a policy in place were 47.8 %.
 All 159 respondents in Policy Environment 5 answered to if their respective institution had a policy in place which would admit undocumented students into their respective institution.
 Likewise, 18.2 % of institutions responded their institution had a policy which allowed admissions to undocumented students.
 Institutions which responded their institution did not have a policy which specifically allowed undocumented students were 65.4 %.
-Institutions which did not know if their state had such a policy in place were 15.7% and 65.4% of respondents answered their respective institution did not have a policy which would specifically admit uncommented students into their respective institution.
+Institutions which did not know if their state had such a policy in place were 15.7% and 65.4% of respondents answered their respective institution did not have a policy which would specifically admit uncommented students into their a policy which would specifically admit uncommented students into their applicy which would specifically admit uncommented students into their respective institution.